 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 We have determined that there are no key audit matters for Holding Company to be communicated in our report.
-Key audit matters as considered in the independent auditors' report of subsidiary company (SRF Limited) and reported by their auditor is described below:
+Key audit matters as considered in the independent auditors' report on the consolidated financial statements of subsidiary company (SRF Limited) and reported by their auditor is described below:

+The key audit matter

+Accounting for derivatives

+An important element of Group's\ fund-raising strategy involves various types of borrowings, including, foreign currency denominated borrowings and a combination of fixed and floating interest also foreign rates. and currency denominated loans and advances to other parties.
+The Group's operating activities are also exposed to significant foreign exchange

+The Group uses derivative financial instruments to mitigate foreign currency risk and interest rate risk primarily through foreign currency forward exchange contracts and interest rate swaps.

+Further, the Group has been using hedge relationship designation as per criteria set out in relevant Indian accounting standards.

+Accounting thereof and related presentation and disclosures of these transactions require significant judgement.

+Given the significant level of judgement and estimation involved and the quantitative significance, the same has been determined to be a key audit matter.

+\Group means SRF Ltd. and its subsidiaries

+Auditor's Response

-The key audit matter Auditor's Response The key audit matterAccounting for derivativesAn important element of Group's fund-raising strategy involves various types of borrowings including foreign currency denominated borrowings and a combination of fixed and floating interest rates, and also foreign currency denominated loans and advances to other parties.
-The Group's operating activities are also exposed to significant foreign exchange risk (refer to note 47 of the consolidated financial statements).The Group uses derivative financial instruments to mitigate foreign currency risk and interest rate risk primarily through foreign currency forward exchange contracts and interest rate swaps.Further, the Group has been using hedge relationship designation as per criteria set out in relevant Indian accounting standards.Accounting thereof and related presentation and disclosures The auditor of SRF Lmited has performed the following audit procedures to obtain sufficient appropriate audit evidence: Tested the design, implementation and operating effectiveness of controls over the Group's treasury and other related functions which directly impact the relevant account balances and transactions, including hedge accounting.
-For selected samples via statistical routines, obtained external confirmations from counterparties of the year end positions as well as agreed to original agreements.
-Performed sample tests of valuation and accounting of these transactions.
-In doing so we have involved valuation specialists to assist us in of these transactions require significant judgement. necessary.
-Given the significant level of judgement and estimation involved and the quantitative significance, the same has been determined to be a key audit matter. -
+The auditor of SRF Lmited has performed the following audit procedures to obtain sufficient appropriate audit evidence:

+- Tested the desian. implementation and operating effectiveness of controls over the Group's treasury and other related functions which directly impact the relevant account balances and transactions, including hedge accounting. - For selected samples via statistical routines, obtained external confirmations from counterparties of the year end positions as well as agreed to original agreements. - Performed sample tests of valuation and accounting of these transactions.
+In doing the auditors have involved valuation specialists to assist them in carrying out aforesaid procedure, as considered necessary. - Assessed the adequacy of disclosures in the financial statements in respect of both non-derivative and derivative financial instruments.